saiky-111/DataPortfolioProjects/README.md

 *Kindly download these Excel files from this repository, by clicking View raw, and view them in Microsoft Excel -> Then click on Enable Editing to Apply the Filters.*

-  - ECommerce Revenue Analytics Portal: Pivot Tables, Pivot Chart, Slicers <br />
+  - ECommerce Revenue Analytics Portal :  With use of Pivot Tables, Pivot Chart, Slicers <br />
 *Review the EXCEL Script:* **[HERE](https://github.com/saiky-111/DataEnthusiastPortfolioProjects/blob/master/EXCEL_01_ECommerce%20Revenue%20Analytics%20Portal.xlsx)**<br />

 ## Project 1: ECommerce Revenue Analytics Portal <br />